titanml/helm-charts/system/README.md

-# Takeoff System Dependencies
+# System Dependencies

-This directory contains a [Helmfile](https://helmfile.readthedocs.io/en/latest/) containing all the cluster wide dependencies needed run the [takeoff](../charts/takeoff/) or [takeoff-console](../charts/takeoff-console/) charts.
+This directory contains a [Helmfile](https://helmfile.readthedocs.io/en/latest/) containing all the cluster wide dependencies needed run the [model-orchestra](../charts/model-orchestra/) or [console](../charts/console/) charts.

 ## Prerequisites
 Before you begin, ensure you have the following installed: